gcallah/hambone/chaps/chap4.md

 "Look, I ain't putting you on trial.
 Jes pointin' out some inconvenient facts, should somebody else put you on trial."

 They had reached the corner of Harden and College Street.
-Hiram pointed ahead, and said, "See that wall with the giant painting of Bob Marley on it?
+Hiram pointed ahead, and said, "See that wall with the giant painting of Bob Marley having a starin' contest with a lion on it?
 My apartment is just past that."

 They walked for a moment in silence, and then Hiram asked, "So what you gonna do?"